EspiraMarvin/hierarchical-partition-keys/README.md

 ##### USE CASES

 1. > Multitenant architecture application
-2. > Sharded systems (using a combination of both range based sharding and consistent hashing algorithm to achieve it the sharding)
+2. > Sharded systems (using a combination of both range based sharding and consistent hashing algorithm to achieve sharding)

 ##### General rule of thumb: